• Skip to primary navigation

 Comfortable walking clothes.
 We recommend long pants, like long lightweight hiking pants.
 Yoga pants/leggings can work for women.

-Bring a rain jacket shell, even in the dry season.
+Bring a rain jacket shell, no matter what time of year you visit.
 We always bring our North Face Venture Jackets, just in case.

 Good walking shoes or hiking shoes.
 If you visit during the rainy season, trails may be a bit muddy.
 Yeison wore his waterproof Salomon trail running shoes.
 I wore my Salomon hiking shoes.